Key takeaways

 Wait when any two of these are true:

 1. The technology is too new.
-Three vendors, all fewer than 18 months old, all pivoting their pitch quarterly.
+Three vendors, all under 18 months old, all changing their pitch every quarter.
 The category hasn't settled.
-Whoever you pick now will be acquired, pivoted, or gone in eighteen months.
+Whoever you pick today gets acquired, pivots, or vanishes inside eighteen months.

 2. Your data isn't ready.
 AI runs on data.
-If your CRM is a mess, your support tickets aren't tagged, or your content corpus doesn't exist yet, no AI tool will save you.
-Fix the data first; revisit AI in two quarters.
+If your CRM is a mess, your support tickets aren't tagged, or you don't have a body of content yet, no tool is going to save you.
+Clean up the data first, then look at AI in a couple of quarters.

-3. The use case is more aspirational than actual.
-"It would be cool to have an AI agent that..."
-If the workflow doesn't exist manually today, AI isn't the right tool to invent it.
-Build the manual process first; automate it later.
+3. The use case is more of a daydream than a real job.
+"Wouldn't it be cool to have an AI agent that..."
+If you don't already do this by hand today, AI isn't the thing to invent it.
+Get the manual version working, then automate it.

-4. The cost-to-value ratio doesn't pencil.
-A $400/month tool that saves 30 minutes a week is a bad trade for a small business.
-Wait for the price to drop, the value to grow, or the use case to mature.
+4. The cost-to-value math doesn't pencil.
+A $400/month tool that saves you 30 minutes a week is a bad trade for a small business.
+Wait for the price to drop, the value to grow, or the job to get clearer.

 Examples that should be waited on